Rowan of Rin: World

-The Rowan stories take place in a fictional world, and each book always begins in the small village of Rin, an isolated valley that rests at the foot of the forbidden Mountain.
+The Rowan stories take place in a fictional world, on an island known as Maris.
+Each book always begins in the small village of Rin, in an isolated valley that rests at the foot of the forbidden Mountain.
 West of the Mountain is an unnavigable wasteland, and east of Rin lies a river that runs into the sea.
 On the coast is the larger, more populous city of Maris, home to the fish-like Maris people.
-It is stated in Rowan and the Zebak that Maris is the only point on the coast where ships can land safely, as north and south of Maris the coast is lined by hazardous rocks and steep cliffs.
+Maris is the only point on the coast where ships can land safely, as north and south of Maris the coast is lined by hazardous rocks and steep cliffs.
 Across the sea, to the east, lies the Land of the Zebak; the Zebak territory is a desert, its city reunited in steel walls and protected from land threats by the desolate, hazard-ridden Wastelands.

-The series is set in the village of Rin, which is found within a valley on an island known as Maris, which lies across the Silver Sea to the west of Deltora.
+Further east, across the Silver Sea, lies the continent of Deltora.